Jack Tizard: Thomas Coram Research Unit

-In 1975 Jack, with Ian Sinclair and Ronald Clarke, edited the book Varieties of Residential Experience, a collection of studies of different kinds of residential care for children and young people.
+In 1975 Tizard, with Ian Sinclair and Ronald Clarke, edited the book Varieties of Residential Experience, a collection of studies of different kinds of residential care for children and young people.
 This described different patterns of care and their effects on residents in homes for children with learning disabilities, residential nurseries, approved schools, probation hostels, other 'correctional' units and homes for autistic children.
 Recommendations were made for improved care.

-A priority for Jack on establishing TCRU was services for young children and their families, which he thought in urgent need of reform.
+A priority for Tizard on establishing TCRU was services for young children and their families, which he thought in urgent need of reform.
 He applied to them his research strategy, including surveys of the conditions and needs of families and the establishment and evaluation of a model service, in this case multi-purpose Children's Centres available to all families in their catchment areas, with two such Centres set up in inner city areas of London.
 Although ignored by government at the time, Children's Centres were to become a flagship policy of the new Labour government 30 years later.
-Jack, together with Peter Moss and Jane Perry, set out his ideas on early childhood services in the 1976 book All Our Children, including a central role for Children's Centres.
-All Our Children also highlighted Jack's concerns about childminding: that it was characterised by little research, few resources, a lack of training and ineffective regulation.
+Tizard, together with Peter Moss and Jane Perry, set out his ideas on early childhood services in the 1976 book All Our Children, including a central role for Children's Centres.
+All Our Children also highlighted Tizard's concerns about childminding: that it was characterised by little research, few resources, a lack of training and ineffective regulation.
 He therefore initiated a major research study on this topic.

-Jack was not afraid to challenge government policy.
+Tizard was not afraid to challenge government policy.
 For example, in 1976 he gave a powerful rebuttal to the notion that services for young children and their families could and should be provided cheaply, at a conference with the title 'Low Cost Day Provision for Under Fives' organised by the Department of Health and Social Security.
-At the time of his death, Jack was working on a project on the involvement of parents in helping their children's reading ability.
+At the time of his death, Tizard was working on a project on the involvement of parents in helping their children's reading ability.
 His reports of this work were published posthumously.

 Links between projects

-A theme throughout Jack's career was the linking of projects together to enhance the findings and better inform policy implications.
+A theme throughout Tizard's career was the linking of projects together to enhance the findings and better inform policy implications.
 In his influential book Community Care for the Mentally Handicapped, work on training and employment, on the needs of families and on residential care were brought together.
 There was much cross-fertilisation of ideas between the Brooklands experiment, the Wessex Project, the Child Welfare Project and later the Varieties of Residential Experience project.
-Many of the projects Jack initiated at the Institute of Education were linked, as were most of those at the Thomas Coram Research Unit.
-A clear rationale for this linkage was given in a report to the Chief Scientist at the Department of Health and Social Security in the year of Jack's death.
+Many of the projects Tizard initiated at the Institute of Education were linked, as were most of those at the Thomas Coram Research Unit.
+A clear rationale for this linkage was given in a report to the Chief Scientist at the Department of Health and Social Security in the year of Tizard's death.
 He also argues for support for research across government departments (e.g. Health and Education) and across government research councils (e.g. Medical and Social Science Councils), rather than the pursuit of sectional interests.